-2. Next determine the ZnO integrated intensities in two regions of the pattern (the full pattern region, from 20 to 65 degrees two theta, and the clay region, from 55 to 65 degrees two theta), as follows.
-Enter the position-corrected ZnO pattern into column D on the Input sheet, with intensities starting at 5 degrees two-theta in cell D2.
+- 2. Next determine the ZnO integrated intensities in two regions of the pattern (the full pattern region, from 20 to 65 degrees two theta, and the clay region, from 55 to 65 degrees two theta), as follows.
+Enter a position-corrected but not smoothed ZnO pattern into column D on the Input sheet (e.g., if necessary, shift the pattern manually), with intensities starting at 5 degrees two-theta in cell D2.
 Set cells C4 = 20, C6 = 65, and cells C8, C10, and C13 to 0.
-Set cells B11, B14< B16 and B18 to 0 and cell B22 to 1, click the Start button, and record the integrated intensity for the Full Pattern region (cell A15 in the Input sheet).
+Set cells B11, B14, B16 and B18 to 0 and cell B22 to 1, click the Start button, and record the integrated intensity for the Full Pattern region (cell A15 in the Input sheet).
 Next set cells C4 = 55 and C6 = 65.
 Click the Start button, and record the calculated integrated intensities for the standard for the Clay region found in cell A15.
-Enter these integrated intensities into the Standards sheet, cells D3 and F3, respectively, and save the program.

-3. According to the instructions in Srodon and others (2001), two X-ray patterns (with at least 5 seconds count time per step) are prepared for each standard, one for the pure mineral (about 3 g), and the other for a mixture of the pure mineral (1.200 g) with either a clay (1.200 g pure kaolinite) if the mineral is a non-clay, or with a non-clay (1.200 g pure quartz) if the mineral is a clay, plus the internal standard (0.600 g of ZnO).
-The mixture is ground in a McCrone mill for at least 5 minutes in 4 ml of methanol, except for pure clay standards, which should be ground for 20 minutes in 4 ml of hexane to ensure random orientation.

-4. The pattern of the pure mineral needs to be justified in two-theta space with respect to the pattern that contains the ZnO internal standard.
+Enter these integrated intensities into the Standards sheet, cells D3 and F3, respectively, and save the program. - 3.
+According to the instructions in Srodon and others (2001), two X-ray patterns (with at least 5 seconds count time per step) are prepared for each mineral standard, one for the pure mineral (about 1 g), and the other for a mixture of the pure mineral (0.400 g) with either a clay (0.400 g pure kaolinite) if the mineral is a non-clay, or with a non-clay (0.400 g pure quartz) if the mineral is a clay, plus the internal standard (0.200 g of ZnO).
+The mixture is ground in a McCrone mill for at least 5 minutes in 4 ml of methanol, except for pure clay standards, which should be ground for 20 minutes in 4 ml of hexane to ensure random orientation. - 4.
+The pattern of the pure mineral needs to be justified in two-theta space with respect to the pattern that contains the ZnO internal standard.
 To do this, paste the XRD pattern for the ZnO-containing standard mineral into column D in the Input sheet.
-The sample name should be in cell D1, followed by the intensities starting at 5 degrees two-theta, and ending at 65 degrees.
+Enter 1 into cell B22 and click the Start button.
+This operation will plot the XRD pattern shifted against the position of the ZnO internal standard.
+Choose a mineral XRD peak (not a ZnO peak, or the kaolinite or quartz additions), and determine its position by entering angles that are on either side of the peak into cells C4 and C6.
+Push the start button again.
+The two-theta peak position for this peak will appear in cell A4.
+Note this position.
+Now enter the X-ray intensities for the pure mineral into